 What is an Electric Bicycle?

 A bicycle, with pedals, brakes, etc., that also has an “electric drive system” (an electric motor, battery, and controller).
-The electric drive system propels you, at varying levels of assistance which you select – from no assistance, to a little, to a lot.
-Modern, quality electric bikes (eBikes) are quiet, clean and incredibly fun to ride.
+The electric drive system propels you, at varying levels of assistance which you control – from no assistance, to a little, to a lot.
+Modern, quality electric bikes (eBikes) are quiet, clean and a lot of fun to ride.
 Come and try one, or several, (for free) at our shop.
-If you have specific needs and would like priority care from our team, please feel free to make an appointment ( also free ) for an in-depth consultation and test ride(s) – no obligation – phone 831-621-2309 – to book an appointment.
+If you have specific needs and would like priority care from our team, please feel free to make an appointment ( also free ) for an in-depth consultation and test ride(s) – no obligation – phone 831-621-2309.

 Why would I want an Electric Bike?